 So before I go into some helpful tips, I feel like I need to preface this with some of my struggles.
 I didn't struggle because these are hard to make.
 I struggled because of things beyond my control and honestly me not really thinking.
 I want to start off by saying that I have an electric stove in my apartment.
 I hate it because there is no way to get even heat when cooking.
 My oil went from perfect temperature to way too hot in a blink of an eye, which is why my churros have bubbles on them.
 But honestly, I think that they taste amazing and they have the exact same texture that the churros have in the park.
 The other thing was I was a little bit dumb and put the hot/warm dough straight into my piping bag.
 Everything was fine at first until on about my fourth churro.
 My bag popped open and I lost my decorating tip.
 So I transferred my dough into a Ziploc bag after it cooled to room temperature.
 I fashioned the tip by cutting slits into the end of the bag.
 This is also why it doesn't have the ridges on it.
 Ok, onto the tips...

 - Let the dough cool before putting it into your piping bag.
 Learn from my stupid mistake and don't end up with dough all over your arm.

 - When you pipe the dough into the oil there might be some sputtering from the oil so be careful.

-- Also once you put your churros into the oil keep a close eye on them because they cook very quickly.
+- Once you put your churros into the oil, keep a close eye on them because they cook very quickly.